 Hugh Black & Sons is proud to remain a family-run business, with the third generation now actively involved in the company’s operations.
 Their farm-to-fork philosophy, strong ties to the farming community, and their championing of Scottish farming and butchery practices remain central to their continued success.

 Hugh Black & Sons continues to play an active role in the community, supporting local initiatives, sponsoring events, and installing public access defibrillators across their network of shops.
-By focusing on local sourcing and investing in apprenticeship programs, they are ensuring the future of Scotland’s butchery industry and providing high-quality products for customers across the country.
+By focusing on local sourcing and investing in apprenticeship programmes, they are ensuring the future of Scotland’s butchery industry and providing high-quality products for customers across the country.

 For more information on Scotch Beef, Scotch Lamb, and Specially Selected Pork, visit: QMS | Our Brands (qmscotland.co.uk)